VOLTTRON/volttron/docs/source/devguides/agent_development/Agent-Development.rst

 ``./start-volttron``

 .. note:: If you are not in an activated environment, this script will start
-    the platform running in the background in the correct environment, however the environment will not be activated for you, you must activate it yourself.
+    the platform running in the background in the correct environment.
+However the environment will not be activated for you; you must activate it yourself.

 Now we must install it into the platform.
 Use the following command to install it and add a tag for easily referring to the agent.
 From the project directory, run the following command: